lilyball/Tomorrowland/README.md

 ```

 The body of this promise runs on the specified `PromiseContext`, which in this case is `.utility` (which means `DispatchQueue.global(qos: .utility)`).
-Unlike callbacks, all created promises must specify a context, so as to avoid accidentally running expensive computations on th main thread.
+Unlike callbacks, all created promises must specify a context, so as to avoid accidentally running expensive computations on the main thread.
 The available contexts
 include `.main`, every Dispatch QoS, a specific `DispatchQueue`, a specific `OperationQueue`, or the value `.immediate` which means to run the block
 synchronously.
 There's also the special context `.auto`, which evaluates to `.main` on the main thread and `.default` otherwise.
 This special context is the default
 context for all callbacks that don't otherwise specify one.